wmayner/pyphi/docs/examples/actual_causation.rst

 Configuration
 ~~~~~~~~~~~~~

-Before we begin we need to set some configuration values.
-The correct way of
+Before we begin we need to configure PyPhi for doing actual causation
-partitioning for actual causation is using the ``'ALL'`` partitions setting;
+computations.
+The correct way of partitioning for actual causation is using the
-``'TRI'``-partitions are a reasonable approximation.
-In case of ties the
+``'ALL'`` partitions setting; ``'TRI'``-partitions are a reasonable
-smaller purview should be chosen.
-IIT 3.0 style bipartitions will give
+approximation.
+IIT 3.0-style bipartitions will give incorrect results.
-incorrect results.

     >>> config.PARTITION_TYPE = 'TRI'
-    >>> config.PICK_SMALLEST_PURVIEW = True

 When calculating a causal account of the transition between a set of elements
 |X| at time |t-1| and a set of elements |Y| at time |t|, with |X| and |Y| being